DSE-Consulting/PedDistancingGoTo/README.md

     client), though we are not claiming this is an 'off-the-shelf' usable library for implementing social distancing in models (see later).

+_____

+**AnyLogic v8.7 now has social distancing built-in to the Pedestrian library (controlled by the PedSettings block); the help page for PedSettings gives an overview of how it works and what 'rules' apply to socially-distanced movement.
+Thus, the model here is slightly redundant, but still illustrates a way to do social-distancing more explicitly (and hints at the kinds of things AnyLogic's built-in behaviour would have to contend with) and gives some ideas on how you might attempt it if you wanted to apply it when using another library such as the Process Modeling Library.**

+____

 **The model and custom block illustrate one way to start building in social distancing to models, provided as a resource to the simulation community.
 It isn't a full solution (even for pure pedestrian models), and there are lots of